How to add and verify your sending domain

 How to add the DKIM record

-2. Select TXT as the Type
+2. Select CNAME as the Type.

-3. In the Host box, paste the Name field mlsend._domainkey (don’t include your domain)
+3. In the Host box, paste in the Name that is given to you in your MailerSend account.

 How to add the CNAME record for the Return-Path